 Simple Paraffin Candle - Choosing Wicks

-In this short tutorial, I will show you how to choose and test wicks using SASOL 6213 paraffin wax.
+In this short tutorial, we will show you how to choose and test wicks using SASOL 6213 paraffin wax.
 You will make 6 candles in all, with some colour and fragrance added.

 Although we will use a specific fragrance and dye in this tutorial, please feel free to change the fragrance or dye as required, as this won't change the aim of the tutorial, which is to work through the process of choosing and testing candle wicks.

 This is a great beginners exercise for a number of reasons.

 Firstly: we are using paraffin wax with only 5% fragrance, so the candles are relatively easy to make.
 This formulation has also been tested in our lab.

 Secondly: vegetable or blended wax candles can be far more difficult to get right, so this is a great confidence booster for those new to the craft, or those who dived straight in with vegetable waxes.

 Finally: by the end of this tutorial, you should have a working knowledge of how to choose initial wicks for a new formula, how to fully test your preferred wick and what records to keep.